codacy-open-source-projects-scans/barman/docs/user_guide/commands/barman_cloud/backup_show.inc.rst

   For GCP, only authentication with ``GOOGLE_APPLICATION_CREDENTIALS`` env is supported.

 **Parameters**

+``BACKUP_ID``
+  The ID of the backup.
+You can use a shortcut instead of the backup ID.

 ``SERVER_NAME``
   Name of the server that holds the backup to be displayed.